alaminhossain-web/alaminhossain-web/README.md

 Hi there 😅

 Hi.
 I am Al Amin Hossain.
 I have completed my graduation in Computer Science Engineering.
-I have always been interested in web development and have done several projects based on Laravel Framework.
-I have a passion for learning and sharing my knowledge with others as publicly as possible.
+I have always been interested in web development and have done several projects based on the Laravel Framework.
+I am passionate about learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
-I am strategic and goal-oriented and always work with an end goal in mind.
+I am strategic and goal-oriented and always work with an end goal.

 <br/>